grz0zrg/fsynth/documentation/mk/docs/audio_server.md

 * Filter order : High value approach brickwall filter (more precise) at the expense of processing time

+### Formant (M)

+Specific type of synthesis which use a canvas-mapped bank of formant filters, each activated formant filters use an user-defined channel as source.
+It can be used to mimic speech.

+It is similar to bandpass mode with a different algorithm.

+Note : Source channel cannot be set to the same channel as it output to.
+It will remain silent if the source channel is same as output channel.

+The RGBA parameters are

+- RED : Left amplitude
+- GREEN : Right amplitude
+- BLUE : integral part : source channel index: fractional part is impulse response attack time (seconds where maximum seconds is 60 so 0.5 mean 30 seconds)
+- ALPHA : impulse response decay time (seconds)

 ### Phase distorsion (M)

 Specific type of synthesis which use an user-defined source channel or instrument as input and produce waveform distorsion as output.